Phalanx Close-In Weapon System

 Last Line of Defense for air, land and sea

-A self-contained package, Phalanx automatically carries out functions usually performed by multiple systems: search, detection, threat evaluation, tracking, engagement and kill assessment.
-The Block 1B version of Phalanx adds control stations that allow operators to visually track and identify targets before engagement.
+A self-contained package, the Phalanx weapon system automatically carries out functions usually performed by multiple systems: search, detection, threat evaluation, tracking, engagement and kill assessment.
+The Block 1B version of the system adds control stations that allow operators to visually track and identify targets before engagement.

-Phalanx 1B's configuration augments the system's proven anti-air warfare capability by adding a forward looking infrared sensor.
-It allows Phalanx to be used against helicopters and high-speed surface craft at sea while the land-based version helps identify and confirm incoming dangers.
+The 1B variant's configuration augments the Phalanx system's proven anti-air warfare capability by adding a forward-looking infrared sensor.
+It allows the system to be used against helicopters and high-speed surface craft at sea while the land-based version helps identify and confirm incoming dangers.

-Phalanx is installed on all U.S. Navy surface combatant ship classes and on those of 24 allied nations.
+The Phalanx weapon system is installed on all U.S. Navy surface combatant ship classes and on those of 24 allied nations.
 The land-based version is forward deployed and has been used in combat.